SignPath/website/terms-of-services/index.md

 #### 2.2 Required Information

-* You must provide a valid email address in order to complete the signup process.
+* You must provide a valid email address in order to complete the sign up process.
 Any other information requested, such as your real name, is optional, unless you opt for a paid subscription, in which case additional information will be necessary for billing purposes.

 #### 2.3 Account Requirements